 Hurricane Maria, Dominica

 Hurricane Maria, a catastrophic Category 5 hurricane that struck during Dominica’s Hurricane Season on September 18, 2017, causing unparalleled devastation.
-The entire nation, from the Roseau Valley to the remote villages within the Carib/Kalinago Territory, were significantly impacted by this unprecedented event.
+The entire nation, from the Roseau Valley to the remote villages within the Carib/Kalinago Territory, was significantly impacted by this unprecedented event.

 Hurricane Maria’s Damage to Dominica